-As the amount of information in each image is too big to be computed in real time, matching pixels for the epipolar equation are taken among the edge image obtained applying a canny filter to the input frame.
+As the amount of information in each image is too big to be computed it in real time, matching pixels for the epipolar equation are taken among the edge image obtained applying a canny filter to the input frame.

-Fig. 1.
-Block diagram of the global tracking system.
+Figure 1.
+Block diagram of the global tracking system

-Fig. 2.
-Block diagram of the stereo-vision classifier and object detector.
+Figure 2.
+Block diagram of the stereo-vision classifier and object detector